-Annual Bonus Program and 2018 Target Amounts
+Annual Cash Bonus Program and 2020 Target Amounts

 Cash bonuses are intended to provide incentives to drive Company-wide performance.
-Each of our named executive officers is eligible to receive an annual cash bonus, none of which are guaranteed.
-The determination of the amount of annual bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in its judgment, including, among other things, the performance of the Company and its evaluation of the individual contribution and performance of each named executive officer.
+Each of our named executive officers is eligible to receive an annual cash bonus, but no such bonus is guaranteed.
+The determination of the amount of annual cash bonuses paid to our named executive officers generally reflects a number of considerations by the compensation committee acting in its judgment, including, among other things, the performance of the Company and its evaluation of the individual contribution and performance of each named executive officer.
 In exercising its judgment, the compensation committee performs a holistic review, taking into account competitive market dynamics as well as the macro-economic environment.

 Holistic Approach to Compensation Supports Strategic Objectives.
-Our compensation committee generally believes that a formulaic or purely quantitative approach to executive compensation is not the best way to foster long-term success for us as a clinical-stage biopharmaceutical company.
+Our compensation committee generally believes that a formulaic or purely quantitative approach to executive compensation is not the best way to foster long-term success for us as a biopharmaceutical company.
 Our compensation committee believes that our performance is measured generally by our ability to advance product candidates into and through the clinic toward the market and to secure capital to fund our programs and to operate our business efficiently, and our overall success requires interdisciplinary contribution across our executive management team.
-Our compensation activities and certain corporate and financial goals, to determine compensation only when it determines that such metrics neither encourage excessive risk-taking nor discourage innovative development activities and when such metrics fall primarily within the control of our executive management.
+Our compensation committee utilizes specific strategic goals, including advancing our development programs, research function, clinical activities, commercialization activities and certain corporate and financial goals, to determine compensation only when it determines that such metrics neither encourage excessive risk-taking nor discourage innovative development activities and when such metrics fall primarily within the control of our executive management.
 Otherwise, the compensation committee takes a holistic approach, using its judgment and advice from its independent compensation consultant, focusing primarily on our overall Company performance, each named executive officer's performance and qualitative factors, such as competitive market dynamics, the business environment in which the results were achieved and any unplanned positive or negative events.

-No Increases to Annual Cash Bonus Targets for 2018.
-The target levels for annual cash bonuses for each executive officer are set by the compensation committee as a percentage of each executive officer's base salary.
+Annual Cash Bonus Targets for 2020.
+The target levels for annual cash bonuses for our executive officers are set by the compensation committee as a percentage of each executive officer's base salary.
 The percentages that were approved by our compensation committee were derived from peer group data that the compensation committee then interpreted to match the level of qualification and experience of the executive at the Company as well as based on internal comparisons.
-For 2018, the compensation committee determined that target percentages for our named executive officers would remain constant from 2017, as set forth in the following table.
+For 2020, the compensation committee determined that each named executive officer's target percentage for 2020 would remain the same as 2019, as set forth in the following table.

-Name 2018 Bonus Target
+Name 2020 Bonus Target

-Name Sharon Mates, Ph.D.
+Sharon Mates, Ph.D.
 60%

 Lawrence J. Hineline 40%

+Suresh Durgam, M.D.
+(1) 40%

-Michael I. Halstead 40%
+Michael I. Halstead 50%

-Robert E. Davis, Ph.D.
-40%

-Kimberly E. Vanover, Ph.D.
-40%
+Mark Neumann 50%

+Andrew Satlin, M.D.
+50%